-- · At end of game, make sure officials are safely off the field. - Observe players and coaches shaking hands and leaving field. - If misconduct occurs, please contact the NCAA championship administrator and submit a detailed report via email. - Ensure participant medallions are with the nonadvancing team before departing the site. - Attend media interviews (if applicable) and be sure cooling-off period occurs. - Check in with drug testing to see that there are no issues, if applicable. - Stop by the locker room of the nonadvancing team and thank head coach and team for being part of the championship.
+- At end of the game, make sure officials are safely off of the field. - Observe student-athletes and coaches shaking hands and leaving the field. - If a misconduct occurs, please contact the NCAA championship administrator. - Attend media interviews and be sure cooling-off period occurs.
+Ensure neutral or NCAA backdrop is used. - Check in with drug testing to see that there are no issues, if applicable. - Assist with transition of teams between games.